Package Managers \`a la Carte: A Formal Model of Dependency Resolution: A Short History of Package Managers

 Debian's Advanced Packaging Tool (APT) (1998), building atop the existing \texttt{dpkg}, resolved compatible versions of dependencies based on version constraints and automatically installed them.
-Red Hat's Yellowdog Updater Modified (YUM) (2002) brought similar capabilities to RPM-based distributions building on \texttt{rpm}, later superseded by Dandified YUM (DNF) (2012).
-Dependency resolution in these systems was shown to be NP-complete by Di Cosmo in 2005~\cite{dicosmo2005edos}.
-Slackware is a notable exception to the norm in package management dependency resolution; official mechanisms do not provide any support for dependency tracking, instead relying on the user to manually install dependees of a package.
+The Yellowdog Updater, Modified (YUM) (2002), building on \texttt{rpm}, brought similar capabilities to Red Hat and other RPM-based distributions, and was later superseded by Dandified YUM (DNF) (2013).
+Dependency resolution in these systems has been shown to be NP-complete~\cite{dicosmo2005edos}, including for upgrades~\cite{abate2012}.
+Slackware is a notable exception to the norm in dependency resolution; official mechanisms do not provide any support for dependency tracking, instead relying on the user to manually install dependees of a package.
+At the other extreme, Nix~(2003)~\cite{dolstra2004nix} opted out of version solving by requiring exact versions of dependees, deploying packages at paths containing cryptographic hashes~(Appendix~\ref{appendix.singular-dependencies}).

-By the mid-2000s, automatic dependency resolution with version constraints became standard practice.
+By the mid-2000s, automatic dependency resolution with version constraints had become standard practice.
 Package managers began to be built as monolithic systems expected of any new operating system or programming language.
 This evolutionary pattern extends beyond operating systems and programming languages: plugin ecosystems for web browsers, text editors, and applications have similarly progressed through centralised archives, automatic installation, and dependency resolution.
-As these package managers have developed, the semantics of their dependencies have diverged, each introducing functionality to address their ecosystem's specific needs.
+More recently, tools originally designed for CI, chart templating, and infrastructure-as-code -- GitHub Actions, Helm, and Terraform -- have grown transitive dependency trees and inherited the problems of package management whether or not they were designed for it~\cite{nesbitt2026quacks}.
+As these package managers have developed, the semantics of their dependencies have diverged~(\S\ref{sec.background.survey}), each introducing functionality to address its ecosystem's specific needs.